-As can already be seen from the illustration, the chassis and suspension of the E87 represent a new step forward in the compact class both at the front axle as well as at the rear axle.
+As can already be seen from the illustration, the chassis and suspension of the E90 represent a new step forward in the mid-size class both at the front axle as well as at the rear axle.
 The front axle is designed as a double pivot spring strut axle (MacPherson strut) in aluminium.

-The design principle of the double pivot spring strut front axle of the E87 was installed in the E23 as early as 1977.
+The design principle of the double pivot spring strut front axle of the E90 was installed in the E23 as early as 1977.
 At that time, however, it was installed with recirculating ball-and-nut steering behind the axle.
-The E87 on the other hand features a front-positioned rack and pinion steering system as was used on the E39 basic axle.
-The design of the front axle in the 1 Series is generally very similar to that of the E39 not least because all its components are made of aluminium.
-FF03-4322
+The E90 and the E87 on the other hand feature front-mounted rack-and-pinion steering.